coderefinery/data-visualization-python/content/python-basics.md

   print(add_all_elements(measurements))
   ```

-- We reuse this function to write a function which computes the mean
+- We reuse this function to write a function which computes the mean:
   ```python
   def arithmetic_mean(sequence):
       # we are reusing add_all_elements written above